Computer Art : A Contradiction in Terms ?

 by Paula Barclay - University of Exeter - UK.

+Can art be created using a computer?
+How is computer art seen in relation to more traditional art?
 Although not questions I sought to answer in this assignment; I was constantly confronted with arguments for and against this new media.

 The aim was to introduce two relatively unknown artists; chosen from a multitude of internet based computer artists.
 Comparisons will be made whilst indicating an awareness of the criticism surrounding computer art and a perspective will be offered.

+To answer any question of validity within art, valid art has to defined and in my view; this is very personal to the individual, about opinion and preconception, that is; our previous experience of art.
 For the purpose of discussion it will be assumed that 'traditional art' refers to skilled painting, sculpture and printmaking and not to conceptual art using modern media or ready-made objects and any or none of the aforementioned media.

 The area of digital art is an increasingly broad one.
 From the early days of programmers creating algorithms to represent geometric ideas, to effects such as morphing, superimposition and distortion to the shiny 3D virtual reality we see today there has been continuous exploration into the possibilities of the computer in allowing artists to express themselves in new and potentially exciting ways.
 Enthusiasts of Mail art and so-called communication arts (1) were attracted to the possibilities of computer networks for the dissemination of ideas and information.

 My attention was attracted to digital painting and photography.
-Digital painting is practised using 'drawing' programmes which allow mark making with virtual tools to create work as diverse as painting and drawing but which has the shifting aesthetic of throwaway posters, thumbnail images on the internet or ..timeless works of 'art'.
+Digital painting is practised using 'drawing' programmes which allow mark making with virtual tools to create work as diverse as painting and drawing but which has the shifting aesthetic of throwaway

 US artist Dorothy Simpson Krause uses the word TRADIGITAL to describe works that bridge traditional and digital worlds.
-A synthesis between new digital technological tools and and traditional such as photography, etching, drawing or printing out onto pre textured canvas or other substrates, which are then painted, collaged or otherwise worked to enhance their expressiveness - [to her] repudiate the flatness of the digital output.(2)
+A synthesis between new digital technological tools and and traditional such as photography, etching, drawing or printing out onto pre textured canvas or other substrates, which are then painted, collaged or otherwise worked to enhance

-This 'tagging' of ones work is seen with distaste by many purists who will not accept that a computer can be anything more than a processor of information or that it can allow an artist to work freely.
+This 'tagging' of ones work is seen with distaste by many purists who will not accept that a computer can be anything more than a processor of information or that it can allow an

 An important distinction to make is that no one is saying that traditional art will or should die out.
-Merely, as with the introduction of film and video, new possibilities are being explored in much the same way as artists always have.
+Merely, as with the introduction of film and video, new possibilities are

+For the first exploration into digital art I introduce Anna Ullrich, an American artist whose work appears in web galleries around the world.
 She describes her influences in her own words : "If my style has influences it comes from the daily visual osmosis that occurs by contact with advertising, television, newspapers, magazines, films, comics and any form of photography.
 I am attracted to visual forms that occur outside of artistic production, such as for advertising, journalism, illustration: anything that makes no claims to individual self-expression.
 I am interested in the function the images are serving and the form they then acquire to meet that function".(3)

+Her work contains strong emotion and feminist or sexual narrative.
+Her choice of media has to do with her personal life experiences and work.
+She uses Ilfochrome printing (3.5) to produce her work for sale.
 Anna is an artist with vast experience of new media who has worked in web design for Adobe, taught Computer Graphics at university level, spoken as guest speaker in a number of universities in the US and participated in exhibitions for photography and digital art since 1993 in the UK and America.
+Anna Ullrich uses its collaging power [of computer art] to combine disparate imagery as a means

-Anna Ullrich uses its collaging power [of computer art] to combine disparate imagery as a means of cultural critique, continuing in the path of the masters of collage in the early decades of the [twentieth] century - Hannah Hoch, Kurt Schwitters, Claude Cahun, and John Heartfield.
+of cultural critique, continuing in the path of the masters of collage in the early decades of the [twentieth] century - Hannah Hoch, Kurt Schwitters, Claude Cahun, and John

+Heartfield.
 She builds rich and complex fictions, worthy of Hieronymus Bosch, reversing conventional views of male and female power in society.(4)

 Ullrich is not recognised by many traditional art institutions and no mention of her is made (so far) in any art books, although there are examples of her work in magazines such as Digital Creativity.
 She has been heavily involved in web design and is known within art and design institutions in America.
 There are many links to her work in net galleries.